 1. Hoek van Holland (Rotterdam Beach)

 It is common knowledge that Rotterdam is a port city.
 Sunbathing and swimming on the beach are less obvious choices.
 But Hoek van Holland Strand – also known as Rotterdam Beach – is a beautiful beach where there is plenty to do.
-Get on the metro at Rotterdam Beurs and it will take you to the beach in half an hour.
+Get on the metro at Rotterdam Beurs and it will take you to the beach in 37 minutes.
 Besides harbours, the beach and the sea, there is a lot more on offer.
 A rich history, for instance, reflected in statues, monuments and the many bunkers along the coast.
 You can even sleep in a bunker!
 The Maeslantkering is also impressive – and the largest ‘work of art’ in Hoek van Holland.
 No other flood barrier in the world has larger movable parts.
 This sturdy piece of innovation can even withstand a tidal wave five metres above NAP.
 Most of the amenities, shops and several beach cafés can be found at Badweg and Zeekant.
 These beach bars are a great place to relax after a long walk, a visit to a museum (Museum Icoon), a bike ride or a stroll on the beach.
 Sit back, relax and enjoy the moment.